My name is Kristi and I am a Stage IIIB Colorectal Cancer survivor.

 My abdominal resection/vaginal reconstructive surgery was amazing.
 I had a surgical oncologist (Dr. Charles Portera, Jr.) and a plastic surgeon (Dr. Jimmy Waldrop) in the operating room with me during my surgery.
 The surgical oncologist resected/removed my entire pelvic region... rectum and vaginal canal.
 He then created my colostomy on the left side of my abdomen.
 The plastic surgeon then removed a 20" x 5" flap of skin from the right side of my abdomen, and used it to reconstruct the exposed rectal region and created a new vaginal canal for me.
 Amazing, just amazing.
 This procedure took 9 hours in surgery and six months to recover, but now, I am sexually, a functional woman.
 "Functional" being the key word.
 I could go in to great detail, but I won't.
 Let's just say "sex" is defined much differently now.
 We have had to learn how to express our passion in other ways, both sexually and emotionally...
 I'm not gonna lie, it's been very difficult and of course, there are obstacles... but I am alive and here today to show that even under the worst of circumstances, happiness and satisfaction can be obtained - both mentally and physically. *smile*

 In May of 2011 I had genetic testing.
 I found out that I am a carrier of HNPCC - Lynch Syndrome.
 I am positive for the MSH2 mismatched chromosome.
 My daughter was tested shortly thereafter and also came back positive.
-This knowledge will inevitably save her life.
+Hopefully this knowledge will save her life.
 Starting last year, she will be screened annually for cancer, and if something were to arise, it would be caught early.
 Do I feel guilt for passing this on to her?
 Passing on an 85% chance of developing cancer - Of course I feel guilty.
 I think any good mother would.
 Would I have not had her, knowing the chance of passing it on to her?
 No way.
 I'd choose having her every time.

-Now, three years after my Stage IIIB diagnosis, I have a daughter who just graduated college and is in the beginning of a beautiful life, a supportive husband, a life-saving , awesome colostomy bag, and a newly reconstructed vagina *smile*.
+Now, four years after my Stage IIIB diagnosis, I have a daughter who just graduated college and is in the beginning of a beautiful life, a supportive husband, a life-saving , awesome colostomy bag, and a newly reconstructed vagina *smile*.
 Notice the smile?
 It represents how happy I am with my results and all that I learned during this journey.
 I am thankful to be alive.
 And I'm grateful for every breath I take.
 Plain and simple.
 There is no line too long, no traffic too slow, or no person angry enough to ruin my day.
 It is a conscious choice I make, and I like living this way.

 One of my favorite quotes about cancer: